mindsharelabs/virtualhost/README.md

         $ sudo chmod +x virtualhost.sh

 3. Optional: if you want to use the script globally, then you need to copy the file to your /usr/local/bin directory, is better if you copy it without the .sh extension:

         $ sudo cp virtualhost.sh /usr/local/bin/virtualhost

+## nginx Usage ##

+Basic usage:

+        sudo virtualhost-nginx -a create

+        sudo virtualhost-nginx -a delete

+        virtualhost-nginx --help

+Passing all parameters:

+        sudo virtualhost-nginx -a create -d nginx.dev -p 80 -g www-data --octal 775 -o www-data --nginx /etc/nginx/ -w /var/www/nginx.dev/public_html/

-## Usage ##
+## Apache Usage ##

 Basic command line syntax: